 A mental health counselor or therapist who specializes in working with teens may be helpful with goal setting and providing help with any anxiety related to food and health.

 What are the best fluids to drink?

 Energy or calorie-containing fluids include: whole milk, 100% fruit juice, smoothies, milk shakes (including nutritional supplements or homemade milkshakes), and Carnation Breakfast Essentials® powder.
-Avoid calorie-free or low-calorie drinks such as diet soda, Crystal Lite®, or diet flavored seltzer water.
+Avoid calorie-free or low-calorie drinks such as diet soda, Crystal Lite®, or seltzer water.
 Your teen should drink at least 8 ounces of calorie-containing fluids with each meal and snack.
 Generally, fluids can help promote weight gain because they are relatively less filling than solid foods providing similar energy (calories).

 What about protein bars?

 Protein bars are another type of supplement.
 They come in many different brands and flavors.
 Bars that have a balance of carbohydrates, protein and fat are okay to have as a snack or part of a snack.
 Avoid bars that are extremely high in any one nutrient.

 Are there any foods or fluids my teen should avoid?

 Certain foods and drinks that lessen appetite and those with no nutritional value should be avoided.
 Encourage your teen to omit or decrease her consumption of caffeine and caffeine-containing products.